Melvin Hulse

-Melvin Hulse (1947 – 6 April 2022) was a Belizean politician, born in the then Crown Colony of British Honduras.
+Melvin Hulse (1947 – 5 April 2022) was a Belizean politician, born in the then Crown Colony of British Honduras.
 He was the Minister of Public Utilities and Transport and Communications in Belize.
-He attended Lyman College and served with the then British Honduras Volunteer Guard.
+He attended Lynam College and served with the then British Honduras Volunteer Guard.

 Hulse was a member of the House of Representatives for Stann Creek West.

-Hulse was diagnosed with cancer and died on 6 April 2022.
+Hulse was diagnosed with cancer and died on 5 April 2022.